-the median minimizes the effects of short-timescale variability, including flares, during the observation window.
+For this study we use the MEGS-A spectra (version 5) collected every day between 19:00 and 20:59 UT to compute a representative "daily" spectrum.
+In practice we use the median in each 0.2 Å MEGS-A wavelength bin over the 2 hr period (comprising 720 spectra taken at 10 s intervals) to create a median spectrum.
+Use of the median minimizes the effects of short-timescale variability, including flares, during the observation window.
 Long-duration flares will still perturb the median values that we use.
 We make no attempt to remove such events, or global coronal changes on hour-long timescales, from the spectra because we consider them important aspects of the long-term coronal evolution.
 All of our analysis is performed using these daily median spectra.

 As an example of typical daily median MEGS-A data, Figure 1 shows the EVE spectrum in the wavelength range 165-215 Å, which contains a large number of strong coronal emission lines.
 Important to note here is that the resolution of the EVE spectra does not resolve the intrinsic width of the coronal lines.
-The typical full-width at half-maximum of lines we measure in the MEGS-A spectra is ~ 0.75 Å (although the instrument line width was found to be ~ 0.85 Å by Hock et al. 2012), while the actual intrinsic line widths are of order 0.1 Å (Feldman & Behring 1974).
+The typical FWHM of lines we measure in the MEGS-A spectra is ~0.75 Å (although the instrument line width was found to be ~0.85 Å by Hock et al. 2012), while the actual intrinsic line widths are of order 0.1 Å (Feldman & Behring 1974).
 Nonetheless, strong coronal lines such as those labeled in Figure 1 are usually clearly visible in the spectra.
 We use Version 8.0.2 of the CHIANTI atomic line database (Dere et al. 1997; Del Zanna et al. 2015) for line identification.

-In order to generate accurate and consistent DEMs from MEGS-A spectra we identify a list of suitable candidate lines, i.e. strong features in the spectra believed to be dominated by individual spectral lines.
+In order to generate accurate and consistent DEMs from MEGS-A spectra, we identify a list of suitable candidate lines, i.e., strong features in the spectra believed to be dominated by individual spectral lines.
 For the purpose of deriving a complete census of coronal emission as a function of temperature, we require lines covering the broadest possible temperature range above about 0.3 MK.
 In view of the lingering debate surrounding coronal abundances in relation to the first ionization potential (FIP) effect (Feldman 1992; White et al. 2000; Asplund et al. 2009), we chose to restrict our analysis to Fe emission lines (most of the strong lines in the MEGS-A spectra) in order to minimize the number of elemental abundances required for our calculations.
-Further details regarding the effects of elemental abundance are discussed in §3.3.
+Further details regarding the effects of elemental abundance are discussed in Section 3.3.

-MEGS-A spectra contain strong lines for all Fe charge states in the range VIII - XVI, as well as XVIII.
-The peak temperatures of the responses of this set of Fe charge states cover the range 0.6-7.1 MK, i.e., they sample the bulk of the non-flaring corona.
-The list of strong, relatively isolated MEGS-A emission features dominated by the emission from a single stage of Fe, with their primary contributing transitions, peak temperature, and relative strength determined from CHI-ANTI, is given in Table 1.
-For each line we also identify features blended within the full-width at half-maximum of the target transition.
-All of the EVE features are almost pure Fe emission, with the exception of Fe XVI 335 Å which has a significant Mg VIII line 0.15 Å blue-ward of the primary line.
+MEGS-A spectra contain strong lines for all Fe charge states in the range VIII-XVI, as well as XVIII.
+The peak temperatures of the responses of this set of Fe charge states cover the range 0.6-7.1 MK, i.e., they sample the bulk of the nonflaring corona.
+The list of strong, relatively isolated MEGS-A emission features dominated by the emission from a single stage of Fe, with their primary contributing transitions, peak temperature, and relative strength determined from CHIANTI, is given in